 Start by looking at this group of friends first.
 Perhaps there is someone you already know that could become a closer friend.
 Many will remain in this category but perhaps there is one or two here that can be moved up.

 Figure out what kind of thing you and these individuals could do together.
 You can ask them or perhaps have a look at their social media.
 It might give you a few clues about some things they like to do.
 Then you can suggest, set up, and organize doing it!

 If you are looking for a closer friend, don’t wait for it to magically happen for you.
 You are going to need to take a few breaths and make the effort!
 This isn’t going to be forever, and it shouldn’t always be you.
-But if you are feeling lonely and wanting to make new friends then take the initiative yourself.
+But if you are feeling lonely and want to make new friends then take the initiative yourself.